asyncapi/cli/docs/installation.md

 ## Mac
 There are two ways to install the AsyncAPI CLI on your macOS: using the `brew` package manager or `pkg` files.

-### Windows
-To install a Command Line Interface (CLI) on Windows, you should first download the appropriate [installer](https://github.com/asyncapi/cli/releases) based on whether your Windows operating system is 64-bit or 32-bit.
-Once you have downloaded the installer, simply follow the default installation steps to complete the installation process

 ### brew

 To install the AsyncAPI CLI using the `brew` package manager, run the following commands in your terminal: